testing-library/testing-library-docs/docs/ecosystem-eslint-plugin-testing-library.md

 This plugin includes:

-- several rules for linting Testing Library specific code
+- Several rules for linting Testing Library specific code.
-- shareable config for recommended rules
+- Shareable config for recommended rules.
-- shareable configs for specific rules by framework: Angular, React, Vue
+- Shareable configs for specific rules by framework: Angular, React, Vue.
-- some autofixable rules
+- Some autofixable rules.

 Find more info about available rules and configs on GitHub.